flowr-analysis/flowr/wiki/Control Flow Graph.md

     style n0 stroke:cyan,stroke-width:6.5px;    style n5 stroke:green,stroke-width:6.5px;
 ```

 <details>

 <summary style="color:gray">R Code of the CFG</summary>

-The analysis required _3.0 ms_ (including the dataflow analysis, normalization, and parsing with the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
+The analysis ran (including the dataflow analysis, normalization, and parsing with the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
 We used the following simplification: `unique-cf-sets` .

 ```r
 if(u) 3 else 2
 ```

 </details>

 The condition `u` runs first and splits into the two branches, which join again on the `if` vertex itself.
 The `if` is therefore where the structure is left (see the [structure](#cfg-structure) section for more details).

 Standing on `u`, the edges leaving it are control edges that name the `if`, so what a condition belongs to can be
-read off locally. <a href="https://github.com/flowr-analysis/flowr/tree/main/src/control-flow/control-flow-graph.ts#L792"><code>ControlFlowGraph::<b>decides</b></code></a> lists the constructs a vertex decides,
+read off locally. <a href="https://github.com/flowr-analysis/flowr/tree/main/src/control-flow/control-flow-graph.ts#L794"><code>ControlFlowGraph::<b>decides</b></code></a> lists the constructs a vertex decides,
-and <a href="https://github.com/flowr-analysis/flowr/tree/main/src/control-flow/control-flow-graph.ts#L807"><code>ControlFlowGraph::<b>entryOf</b></code></a> goes the other way, from the `if` to the condition it starts with.
+and <a href="https://github.com/flowr-analysis/flowr/tree/main/src/control-flow/control-flow-graph.ts#L809"><code>ControlFlowGraph::<b>entryOf</b></code></a> goes the other way, from the `if` to the condition it starts with.

 For you to compare, the following shows the CFG of an `if` without an `else` branch:

 ```mermaid
 flowchart LR